-If the operator fails to stop the filling procedure at the maximum fill level the transport tank may be pressurized up to the MAWP of the static storage tank, plus the liquid head.
+If the operator fails to stop the filling procedure at the maximum fill level the transport tank can be pressurized up to the MAWP of the static storage tank, plus the liquid head.

-4.2 Preventive measures
+5.1.4 Preventive measures

-In reviewing the possible methods and devices to protect transport tanks against overpressurization during filling, the following principles shall be considered:
+In reviewing the possible methods and devices to protect transport tanks against over pressurization during filling, the following principles shall be considered:

-- methods that are independent of the filling station or transport tank are preferred. - methods with a link between the transport tank and the filling station are acceptable but require management control systems to ensure that only compatible transport tanks are used to fill. - the set pressure of any device should not exceed the UPL of the lowest pressure transport tank to be filled.
+- Methods that are independent of the filling station or transport tank are preferred; - Methods with a link between the transport tank and the filling station are acceptable, but require management control systems to ensure that only compatible transport tanks are used to fill; and - The set pressure of any device should not exceed the UPL of the lowest pressure transport tank to be filled.

-The integrity of the method used shall be appropriate for the assessed risk.
+The method used shall be appropriate for the assessed risk.

-4.2.1 Pressure relief system
+5.1.5 Pressure relief system

-This method involves confirming (or increasing) the main pressure relief capacity on the transport tank such that the maximum fill flow rate can be safely relieved without the transport tank exceeding its UPL.
+This method involves confirming or increasing the main pressure relief capacity on the transport tank so the maximum fill flow rate can be safely relieved without the transport tank exceeding its UPL.